Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 There are two recognizable syndromes that may overlap.
 In classic disseminated gonococcal infection (DGI), the patient presents with the triad of skin lesions, polyarthralgias, and tenosynovitis.
 Most patients are febrile and bacteremic.
-The skin lesions can be macular, maculopapular, or pustular (
+The skin lesions can be macular, maculopapular, or pustular (Figure 1).
+They tend to occur in the extremities and occasionally on the trunk.
+Tenosynovitis most commonly affects the flexor surface of the fingers, and the wrists, toes, and ankles.
+The organism can rarely be recovered from the skin lesions or joint fluid.

 The other common presentation is monoarticular or pauciarticular septic arthritis, in which the organism is more likely to be recovered from synovial fluid.
 The clinical picture does not differ significantly from septic arthritis caused by the more common bacterial pathogens such Staphylococcus aureus.
 Therefore, gonococcal infection should be suspected in any young sexually active person with septic arthritis.